ansible/ansible-builder/docs/definition.rst

       exclusions should be a list of package names appearing under the ``python`` key name.
 System dependency exclusions should be a list of system package names appearing under the ``system`` key name.

+      The exclusion string should be the simple name of the requirement you want excluded.
+For example, if you need to exclude the system requirement that appears as ``foo [!platform:gentoo]`` within an included collection, then your exclusion string should be ``foo``.
+To exclude the Python requirement ``bar == 1.0.0``, your exclusion string would be ``bar``.

       Example:

       .. code:: yaml